 The key to this is having the right tools at your disposal—tools that will enable you to reach all of those goals in a simple way.
-A coach can help you decide which tools are right for you and your organization, while also providing guidance on how to use them effectively so that they will be most beneficial in achieving the desired outcome.
+Another option would be to hire a contract CIO and learn directly through work and who can help you decide which tools are right for you and your organization, while also providing guidance on how to use them effectively so that they will be most beneficial in achieving the desired outcome.

 2. A Business Coach Can Bring New Ideas and Perspectives to the Table